groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/form-field-annotations/create-pdf-dropdowns-groupdocs-annotation-java/_index.md

 This creates an empty dropdown component.
 Think of it as creating a blank form field that we'll configure in the next steps.

 #### Step 3: Configure Dropdown Options
 Now we'll populate the dropdown with selectable items:

 ```java
 dropdownComponent.setOptions(new ArrayList<>(Arrays.asList("Item1", "Item2", "Item3")));
 ```

-**Real-world example**: For a customer satisfaction survey, you might use:
+**Real‑world example**: For a customer satisfaction survey, you might use:

 ```java
 dropdownComponent.setOptions(new ArrayList<>(Arrays.asList(
     "Very Satisfied",